Jeff-Lewis/authentication/README.md

 # authentication
-litle example of authentication with node.js
+litle example of authentication with node.js (Twitter Authentication)